thinknathan/node-image-slice/README.md

 # node-image-slice

-Command-line utility that slices an input image into segments according to specified width and height, and outputs those segments into a folder.
+Command-line utility that slices input images into segments according to specified width and height, and outputs those segments into a folder.

 ## Install